jacobsanz97/reprohub/README.md

    - AmazonS3FullAccess
    - AmazonVPCFullAccess
    - AmazonElasticFileSystemFullAccess
+   and then add the public dns name to the hosts file
 4. Install ansible locally and create a password for ansible to encrypt some of the ansible variables.
    `openssl rand -hex 32 > ansible_password`